Best Professional Oil Paints

-Drying slow and paint transparent.
+Drying slowly and paint transparent.
 It has a heavy tinting ability, despite its openness.
-It has an extremely strong light-fastness; and it is continuous in colour, but it is much better from various sources – which is extremely permanent.
+It has an extremely strong light-fastness, and it is continuous in colour, but it is much better from various sources – which is extremely permanent.
 The mystical colour of Yellow Lake is excellent for mixing and clear glazing layers.
-But because of the heavy tinting force we should be careful about it – it’s a really dominant painting.
+But because of the heavy tinting force, we should be careful about it – it’s a really dominant painting.

 6. Indian Yellow

 The colour is drying for an average time.
 The colour itself is more orange than yellow.
 This is a transparent, clear, deep and radiant colour, well known for its glazing features.
 No other colour will substitute for Indian Yellow.

 It will bring extraordinary vitality to the painting in thin finishing layers of glazing.
 A synthetic organic lake pigment can now be acquired to substitute the iconic original organic pigment produced in an uncommon manner.
 Cows were only fed with mango leaves to produce this colour.
 When the cows came to the sand they gathered, powdered, and cleaned dark, yellow tubes.
 Today the Indian Yellow equivalent equals the elegance of the original colour, but the tinting power is much higher.
 No blue colours blend it – it is brownish and will reduce the attractiveness of the mix.
 You should use Indian Yellow in glazing to its maximum extent.

 It’s an edible, solid and cool purple-red drying paint that tends slightly to blue.
 The layer is semi-opaque and can be used for a variety of reasons – for firm underlay or in thin layers of glazing and also as part of a colour blend.
 The visual features of Scarlet Lake are also well-known among working artists.